-- (1) No person shall, except with the consent of the municipality and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains. - (b) excavate, open up or remove the ground above, next to, under or near any part of the supply mains. - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains; or - (d) make any unauthorized connection to any part of the supply mains or divert or cause to be diverted any electricity there from. - (2) The owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines or provide a means of protection which in the opinion of the municipality will adequately prevent the tree from interfering with the conductors should the tree or branch fall or be cut down.
-Should the owner fail to observe this provision the municipality shall have the right, after prior written notification, or at any time in an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose.
+- (1) No person shall, except with the consent of the municipality and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains; - (b) excavate, open up or remove the ground above, next to, under or near any part of the supply mains; - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains; or - (d) make any unauthorised connection to any part of the supply mains or divert or cause to be diverted any electricity there from.

-- (3) The municipality may subject to obtaining an order of court demolish, alter or other wise deal with any building, structure or other object constructed, erected or laid in contravention with this by- - (4) The municipality may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system.
+- (2) An owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines to prevent the tree from interfering with the conductors should the tree or branch fall or be cut down. - (3) Should the owner or occupier fail to observe this provision the municipality shall have the right, after notice, or at any time during an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose. - (4) The municipality may, subject to obtaining an order of court, demolish, alter or otherwise deal with any building, structure or other object constructed, erected or laid in contravention with this by-law. - (5) The municipality may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system.